 - Are you a member or spouse of an armed services member or citizen overseas?

-- Would you like to vote by mail in the next election or in all remaining elections this year?
+- Would you like to vote by mail for all future elections?

 - Would you like your ballot delivered to a different address than your residence?